hummingbird-dev/hummingbird-treeview/README.md

   holds the name of the id or data-id.
 Set state to true if the node should be enabled and checked, set it to false if the node should be enabled and unchecked.
 Optionally set enableChildren to false or true, default is true.
 Additionally, enabling a parent nodes with all children disabled (enableChildren=false) is not allowed.
+Similar to the disableNode above it is possible to have a parent node disabled, while the children are enabled.
+In such a case full tri-state functionality is applied to that parent, but it is still not clickable, i.e. disabled.

 ```javascript